ItzELECTR0/TWAOS/Documentation/PLANS.md

 <br>After those are complete and release, this reposity will stop being maintained by me,
 <br>And the story of this game will also conclude, and I will move on to other projects.

+### The Music
+I am no very good at composing, and artists are very expensive, especially when it comes to OSTs
+<br> While the game may end up having some OSTs either composed by me or people I hire,
+<br> Most of the music will be licensed from existing works, rather than creating ones from scratch.
+<br> There are also plans to license copyrighted audio, music and songs,
+<br> But I want to settle agreements that allow content creators to play the copyrighted material on video
+<br> Without losing their monetization or rights to their video.

 </div>